 The hardware was literally room-sized mainframes, the computer room had to maintain its environmental conditions (temperature and humidity) to within specific ranges.
 These old computer rooms had raised-floors to allow for thick bundles of wires and cables to be run around the room without getting in the way.
 Stacks of punch cards were used to store computer programs until the early 1980s.

 By the mid 1980's the City then ran three of its own Burroughs mainframes (B-2900, B-3900, and a B-5900) in its own raised-floor computer room.
-After punch cards were phased out, the hard drive cabinets were the size of short, fat, deep, filing cabinets and held 2 "207 disk modules", each disk module was 207 MB and about 1’ × 2’ × 4’ (h × w × d) big, so each cabinet could store 414 MB of data.
+After punch cards were phased out, the hard drive cabinets were the size of short, fat, deep, filing cabinets and held 2 "207 disk modules", each disk module stored 207 megabytes (MB) and was about 1’ × 2’ × 4’ (h × w × d) big, so each cabinet could store 414 MB of data.
 There were several of those disk cabinets.
 The programs were written in COBOL (COmmon Business-Oriented Language).

 Early Backups & Data Processing